 Administrative Resume Artistic Resume

-Patrick worked at fabrik/Potsdam from August 2003 through June 2004 as director of internal communication and structure and long range planning.
 Patrick Scully founded Patrick’s Cabaret in April of 1986.
 He held all possible positions during his time there.
-He exited as the cabaret’s Artistic Director in October of 2001, leaving behind a healthy performing art center committed to local artists.
+He exited as the cabaret’s Artistic Director in October of 2001, returning for a 3 1/2 year stint in 2005.
+He exited again in 2008, leaving behind a healthy performing art center committed to local artists.
+Patrick worked at fabrik/Potsdam from August 2003 through June 2004 as director of internal communication and structure and long range planning.
 He was a member of the National Performance Network (NPN) Steering Committee from 1995-1998.
 From July 1988 through

 August 1991 he worked at the Science Museum of Minnesota.
 His final